maldex/MY-01A/README.md

 Thanks to the folks over at 'HHD Software' for the 'Free Serial Port Monitor' which allowed me to sniff serial communication on Windows.

 ## requirements
-requires python (2.7isch) and pySerial.
+requires python (2.7isch) and pySerial. (pip install pyserial) Note for Windows / Python 2.7.xxx.msi installations: pip.exe is in C:\Python27\Scripts

 ## todo
 - figure how to read powerstate